hfboyce/tableau_course/_sources/lessons/tableau1.md

 <span style="color:#48A67F">Green</span> measures and dimensions means the field (column) is being expressed in a continuous manner.
-Continous data is data that can take on any possible value.
+Continuous data is data that can take on any possible value.
 An example would be a person's height or the time it takes to microwave popcorn.

 <span style="color:#5794AD; page-break-inside: avoid;">Blue</span> measures and dimensions means the field (column) is being expressed discretely.
 Discrete data can only take certain values.
-Examples include number of employees at a company.
+Examples include the number of employees at a company.
 We can't really have half an employee, would that be the left or the right side?
 Or the number of vehicles each company produces on a yearly basis.

 ### Calculations, Sets, Parameters
 You'll possible have to make other data types besides dimensions and measures such as